Nicholas Rossi's mental health 'should not stop extradition' - expert

 The doctor said the man's symptoms pointed to a personality disorder, but that confirming a diagnosis would require multiple assessments.

-Dr Chowdary said that "even if a personality disorder was present, it's unlikely to present a barrier to his extradition".
+Dr Choudhary said that "even if a personality disorder was present, it's unlikely to present a barrier to his extradition".

 Mr Rossi was arrested and detained, while he was being treated for Covid-19 at the Queen Elizabeth University Hospital in Glasgow, in December 2021, in connection with an alleged rape in Utah.